Dominator008/CodeMirror-minified/README.md

 This distribution contains only the `addon`, `keymap`, `lib`, `mode` and `theme` directories.
 Within them, only non-test JavaScript and CSS files are included.
 See the ["file"](https://github.com/Dominator008/CodeMirror-minified/blob/master/package.json#L10-L22) section in `package.json` for the list of things included.

 ## Instructions
-Just use this as if you are using the original CodeMirror library.
+Just use this as if you were using the original CodeMirror library.
 All minified files retain their original name and location relative to CodeMirror's project root directory.

 ## Building it Yourself
 We use Gulp: